artsus4/hakchi2-wiki/Modifications-and-modules-guide-(not-completed-yet).md

 ## System overview

-NES Classic Mini is just tiny computer with ARM processor and Linux.
+NES Classic Mini is just a tiny computer with ARM processor and Linux.
 So basic Linux knowledge will be very handy if you want to create some advanced scripts.
 It's not so difficult, really.

 ### NAND flash, file system and directory structure